TSST: Secondary Maths

 FREE Subject Specialism Training

-Designed for teachers who are teaching Maths as a second subject and for those returning to teaching
+Designed for non-specialist teachers who would like to teach an additional subject and for those returning to the profession.

 Quality assured by the JMC-enabled community process

-George Abbot Teaching School are delighted to be running our hugely successful Maths Teacher Subject Specialism Training again for the fifth year.
+George Abbot Teaching School are delighted to be running our hugely successful Maths Teacher Subject Specialism Training again for the sixth year.

 “Paul is an excellent and inspirational presenter who adapts the content according to need.”
 (Participant A)

 “Superb!
-The presenter is knowledge, using different ways and communication skills for us to understanding the course/work.”
+The presenter is very knowledgeable, using different ways and communication skills for us to understand the course/work.”
 (Participant B)

 Aims of the course:

-The purpose of TSST is to improve the subject knowledge of non-specialist and returning teachers in maths and to increase the number of hours taught in this subject.
-The training is therefore available to those who are already teaching, or have a firm intention to teach maths in a secondary school or sixth form college in the near future.
+The purpose of TSST is to improve the subject knowledge of non-specialist teachers and to increase the number of hours taught in this subject.
+A variety of participants are eligible, such as: QTS teachers of any subject specialism who want to teach secondary maths, teachers returning to the progression, overseas trained teachers and academy teachers with QTS.

 By the end of the course teachers will:

-- Strengthen their subject pedagogy and have a secure knowledge of mathematics curriculum
+- Strengthen their subject pedagogy and have a secure knowledge of the mathematics curriculum.

 Programme Dates and Times: